KristofferC/TimerOutputs.jl/README.md

 ## Overhead

 There is a small overhead in timing a section (0.25 μs) which means that this package is not suitable for measuring sections that finish very quickly.
-For proper benchmarking you want to use a more suitable tool like [*BenchmarkTools*](https://github.com/JuliaCI/BenchmarkTools.jl).
+For proper benchmarking, you want to use a more suitable tool like [*BenchmarkTools*](https://github.com/JuliaCI/BenchmarkTools.jl).

-It is sometimes desireable to be able "turn on and off" the `@timeit` macro, for instance you may wish to instrument a package with `@timeit` macros, but then not deal with the overhead of the timings during normal package operation.
+It is sometimes desirable to be able "turn on and off" the `@timeit` macro, for instance you may wish to instrument a package with `@timeit` macros, but then not deal with the overhead of the timings during normal package operation.
 To enable this, we provide the `@timeit_debug` macro, which wraps the `@timeit` macro with a conditional, checking if debug timings have been enabled.
 Because you may wish to turn on only certain portions of your instrumented code base (or multiple codebases may have instrumented their code), debug timings are enabled on a module-by-module basis.
 By default, debug timings are disabled, and this conditional should be optimized away, allowing for truly zero-overhead.